eric496/linux_settings/README.md

 # Linux Settings
-system settings and tricks for ubuntu 16.04
+system settings and tricks for ubuntu 16.04 with a GTX 1070 GPU

 ## nvidia driver for gtx 1070
 1. install ubuntu 16.04 without GPU